shogerr/bluprntr/README.md

 3. Install Bluprntr: `npm install <path-to-bluprntr-project> --global` from the terminal (powershell/shell/cli).
 4. Start the `bluprntr` application from the terminal.
 5. Navigate to a class using Chrome.
-6. Open Chrome's _Developer Tools_ and select the network tab.
+6. Open Chrome's _Developer Tools_.
 7. Start a class video.
 8. Watch for output in the terminal where `bluprntr` was started.